 Mark 16:16 says, “Whoever believes and is baptised will be saved, but whoever does not believe will be condemned.”

 This scripture shows us that believing (putting trust or faith in Jesus) is that crucial part and requires a conscious decision – one that a baby cannot make.

 Salvation through belief is confirmed again in the account recorded in Luke 7:48-50, of the remorseful woman: Then Jesus said to her, “Your sins are forgiven.”
 The other guests began to say among themselves, “Who is this who even forgives sins?”
 Jesus said to the woman, “Your faith has saved you; go in peace.”

 Baptism has never been necessary for salvation, but it is an important step of obedience for a believing disciple after they had been born-again and have received the Holy Spirit (Acts 8:36-38; 10:47-48).
 To be a disciple of Jesus, baptism is necessary simply because it is the mark of a disciple.
-In this way, baptism is like a wedding ring, being a symbol of our commitment and devotion.
-In the same way, baptism is a picture of devotion and commitment to Christ reminding us and others (as it’s a public declaration, with members of the church who are witnesses), that we are devoted to Christ and belong to Him.
+In this way, baptism is like a wedding ring, being a symbol of our commitment to Christ.
+It is an openly enacted picture that reminds us and others (as it’s a public declaration, with members of the church who are witnesses), that we are devoted to Christ and belong to Him.

 Child baptism can be a very beautiful, sweet and sincere tradition – but it is nothing more than that.

 True Christianity is a personal relationship with Christ opened up through a conscious choice to believe and repent.

 Getting a child “baptised into the church” is often a check on the “to do” list of life without any authentic follow-up.

 We will all have to give an account to our Creator one day for what we have chosen to believe.
 We are all liable for our choices.